-Previously: AC 101
+Previously: AC 101 Elective Code: B

-A study of the basic principles and procedures of the accounting process as they relate to the recording, measurement, and communications of the business entity's financial data.
-Emphasis is placed on the recording process, income determination and the development of financial statements.
+A study of the basic principles and procedures of the accounting process as they relate to the recording, measurement, and communication of the business entity's financial data.
+Emphasis is placed on the recording process, income determination and the development of financial statements .Substantial lab time will be required in the computer lab.

-ACC E117 Principles of Managerial Accounting
+ACC E117 Principles of Managerial Accounting 3 C.H.